PRIVACY POLICY

 Where we carry out electronic direct marketing – including phone calls, automated phone calls, emails, SMS and IM – we will comply with applicable laws.
 This means, for example that we will, where required, check national do-not-call registers and obtain your prior specific and informed consent, particularly where you are acting as a consumer.

-If you are visiting the Website from outside of the United States, please be aware that our servers are either located in the United States or, if located in other countries, may be accessed from the United States.
+Please be aware that our Website servers are either located in the United States or, if located in other countries, may be accessed from the United States.
+The servers that host our S7 ONE Platform are located in Ireland and the United Kingdom, and may be accessed from other countries by our contractors or clients.
 The data protection and other laws of the United States and other countries might not be as comprehensive as those in your country, but please be assured that we take steps to protect your privacy.
 By using any portion of the Website, you are consenting to the transfer of your personal data to our facilities in the United States and those third parties with whom we share it as described in this Privacy Policy.
 To govern transfers of personal information from the EU/EEA to recipients outside the EU/EEA, we have entered into standard contractual clauses adopted by the European Commission (“Data Transfer Agreement”) between the companies in the Company Group.
 We are happy to provide you with a copy of the Data Transfer Agreement upon request.

 International Transfers